-He walked passed the bakery and waived at little Suzanne who was wiping down her Daddy’s shop windows.
-He passed by Jeffrey, the shoe polisher, and tipped his bowl and kept walking up towards the factory.
+He walked passed the bakery and waived at little Suzanne who was wiping down her father’s shop windows.
+He passed by Jeffrey, the shoe polisher, and tipped his bowl and waved.
 Sweating and slightly irritated, he kept hauling past each city block where he turned left on 8th.
-Off in the distance he saw the giant lit shoe hanging off the old factory walls.
+Off in the distance he saw the giant lit shoe sign hanging off the old factory walls.

-He rolled up his sleeves and took his handkerchief and wiped the back of his neck as he headed down the street.
+He rolled up his sleeves and took his handkerchief and wiped the back of his neck as he headed towards the sign.
 Finally he came to the address of 221.
 It was a tall building that sat between the larger shoe factory and a department store.
-There was a black wooden door with its paint peeling marked with the address in gold numbers.
+There was a black wooden door with its paint peeling marked with the address in crooked gold numbers.
 He buttoned up the top button of his now soaked shirt and knocked on the door.
-There were no signs indicating whether or not this was a business or residence.
+There were no signs indicating whether or not this was a business or a residence.

-There on the other side of the room was that very same woman in the blue dress holding out a knife towards a man with a gun.
+There, in the middle of the room, was that very same woman in the blue dress holding out a knife towards a man with a gun.
 She seemed to also be holding something flat and large.

 They both stood there in shock when John yelled “Freeze!
 Atlanta PD!”

-The man with the gun immediately shot at John, but missed.
-John ran behind a desk and rechecked his barrel for bullets.
-He peered out to see a scraggly tall man run behind one of the salt piles.
-The woman slowly backed away holding out the knife who was gripping it so tightly her knuckles were as white as the salt.
+The man, dressed in all black, immediately shot at John and missed.
+John ran behind a desk and checked his barrel for bullets.
+He peered out to see the scraggly tall man run behind one of the salt piles.
+The woman slowly backed away, holding out the knife, gripping it so tightly her knuckles were as white as the salt.